Open harmonic chain without secular approximation: GKLS master equation

 with

-which does not guarantees that the generator preserves the required CPTP properties of the generated semigroups.
-The next step to derive the Markov master equation is rescaling the time, $t=\frac{\sigma}{\lambda^2}$.
-The density matrix of system in the interaction picture after re-scaling the time is
+In order to get the time-independent generator of a Markovian semigroup dynamics, the second step of the WCL approximation consists in looking at the open system dynamics given by~\eqref{eq:rho-weak-coupling} on a long physical time-scale obtained by going to a rescaled time $\tau=\lambda^2\,t$ and letting $\lambda\to0$.
+The system density matrix in the interaction picture after re-scaling the time is

 with